joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 - look at the Web Content Accessibility Guidelines (WCAG) 2.2 and start to understand how to test against these guidelines:

 	- there are various <a href="https://www.getstark.co/wcag-explained/perceivable/">'plain language' versions of WCAG 2.2</a> and <a href="https://youtu.be/HtTyRajRuyY?si=wyQqLessqpk02AoL">helpful videos about manual accessibility testing</a> online, if you're finding things confusing
-	- Consider how you can divide this testing up so it doesn't all rest on one team or discipline.
+	- consider how you can divide this testing up so it doesn't all rest on one team or discipline.

 #### User research